 |Master of Biomedical Informatics||"Professional" master's degree with capstone project||Bachelor's degree in any field plus introductory courses in Computer Science and Anatomy & Physiology||52 credits (46 hours of instruction plus 6 hours of capstone project)|

 |Master of Science in Biomedical Informatics||"Research" master's degree with master's thesis||Bachelor's degree in any field plus introductory courses in Computer Science and Anatomy & Physiology||60 credits (48 hours of instruction plus 12 hours of master's thesis)|

 |Doctor of Philosophy (PhD) in Biomedical Informatics||PhD program for advanced leaders and research in the field||Bachelor's degree in any field plus introductory courses in Computer Science and Anatomy & Physiology||135 credits, including dissertation|

-Students who successfully complete this offering will be provided with a complimentary 2017 AMIA Affiliate calendar year Membership (Jan.
-1st to Dec.
-31st), the in-person session at the Academy of Nutrition and Dietetic FNCE 2017, a 10x10 Completion Certificate and will be eligible for CDR Category CPE Credits.
+Students who successfully complete this offering will be given member rates to any AMIA meeting that falls within the year of their 10x10 course, the optional in-person session at the Academy of Nutrition and Dietetic FNCE 2019, a 10x10 Completion Certificate and will be eligible for CDR Category CPE Credits.